 Crossroads provides housing and housing-related services to over 3,100 people each year.

 The percentage, respectively, of individuals and families that Crossroads assessed with very high needs in 2018, putting their lives at risk if they were not provided housing and support.

 The number of individuals who access emergency shelter at Crossroads annually.

-The number of individuals and families who were no longer homeless in 2018 thanks to donor support.
+The number of men, women and children who were no longer homeless in 2019 thanks to donor support.